you are being redirected

 bulgaria

 Pre-emptive right, drag-along right, tag-along right.
 Founders are typically subject to a lock-up.
-1-2x liquidation preferences (non-participating) are quite common.
+1-2x liquidation preferences (non-participating) are common.

 czech republic

 Pre-emptive right, drag-along right, tag-along right.
 Founders are typically subject to a lock-up.
+Liquidation preferences may be linked to the occurrence of an exit event.

 poland